Kyriosity/read-write/README+/software/QA/README.md

 There's no full replacement of manual tests &thinsp;&mdash;&thinsp; only their underestimate

-Unlike the olden days with blind commits of punchcards and tapes, most development allows its creators to assess the product (in whole or by feature) with every step and at time: just build and run.
+Unlike the olden days with blind commits of punchcards and tapes, most development allows its creators to assess the product (in whole or by feature) with every step and at the same time: just build and run.
  Responsible programmers are the primary, most prepared, most effective, and critical testers.

 P.S.
 Opening this page was your manual test.